NVlabs/instant-ngp/README.md

 __A:__ Yes.
 We bundle a [Visual Studio Code development container](https://code.visualstudio.com/docs/remote/containers), the `.devcontainer/Dockerfile` of which you can also use stand-alone.

 ##
-__Q:__ How can I edit and train the underlying hash encoding or neural network for a new task.
+__Q:__ How can I edit and train the underlying hash encoding or neural network on a new task?

 __A:__ Use [__tiny-cuda-nn__'s PyTorch extension](https://github.com/nvlabs/tiny-cuda-nn#pytorch-extension).